 The MS3Pro uses 5 volt, logic level ignition outputs with a high side driver circuit.
 These will drive most factory ignition modules and coils with built in ignitors.
-For use with coils that lack built in ignition modules, we recommend either the MS3Pro EVO+ HD (with built in high-current ignitors) or the QuadSpark external ignition module.
+For use with coils that lack built in ignition modules, we recommend the QuadSpark external ignition module.
 Note that these outputs will not trigger an MSD ignition box or a Ford TFI.
 The tach output (see below) can be reassigned to function as a spark output when using these types of external ignition modules.
 Do not connect the MS3Pro ignition outputs directly to the negative terminal of an ignition coil; this can result in damage to the MS3Pro.
 Maximum current is 200 mA per ignition output channel, and pushing the output beyond this amount of current can damage the output channel.